-Arthroscopy is a surgical procedure orthopaedic surgeons use to visualize, diagnose, and treat problems inside a joint.
+Arthroscopy is a surgical procedure that orthopaedic surgeons use to visualize and treat problems inside a joint.

 The word arthroscopy comes from two Greek words, "arthro" (joint) and "skopein" (to look).
 The term literally means "to look within the joint."

 In arthroscopic surgery, an orthopaedic surgeon makes a small incision in the patient's skin, then inserts pencil-sized instruments that contain a small lens and lighting system to magnify and illuminate the structures inside the joint.
 Light is transmitted through fiber optics to the end of the arthroscope that is inserted into the joint.

 By attaching the arthroscope to a miniature camera, the surgeon is able to see the interior of the joint through this very small incision, rather than the larger incision needed for open surgery.

 The camera attached to the arthroscope displays the image of the joint on a video monitor, allowing the surgeon to look, for example, throughout the knee.
 This lets the surgeon see the cartilage, ligaments, and under the kneecap.
 The surgeon can determine the amount or type of injury and then repair or correct the problem, if it is necessary.